 Once you have decided to open and fund an HSA, spend some time researching the providers.
 Compare their monthly account fees and transaction costs and determine whether or not they offer investment options.
 Some providers offer low-cost investment choices through mutual funds as well as an FDIC insured cash component.
 Next, you need to determine if you can invest some or all of the funds that are accumulating in the HSA.

-Fidelity Investments estimates that for a 65-year-old retiring in 2019, a man would need $135,000 and a woman would need $150,000 to cover health care expenses during their retirement ($285,000 for a couple).
+Fidelity Investments estimates that on average a 65-year-old retired couple needs $300,000 to spend on health care over the course of retirement.
 This figure alone makes a good argument for investing at least a portion of the HSA account balance, provided you have enough cash to cover unexpected medical expenses.
 You don’t want to liquidate investments to cover near-term medical expenses if the market has taken a turn for the worse.